-Aaron Grad ©2015
+Aaron Grad ©2017

-The Sixth Brandenburg Concerto limits its palette to the lower strings, including instruments from the viol family that have since fallen out of fashion.
+The Sixth Brandenburg Concerto limits its palette to the lower strings, including instruments from the viol family that have fallen out of fashion.
 With the violins absent, the two top lines go to instruments labeled viola da braccio, or viola “on the arm”— meaning violas in the modern sense, held like violins.
 Joining as a third solo voice is a cello, also from the violin family.

-Aaron Grad ©2015
+Aaron Grad ©2017

-The First Brandenburg Concerto features the largest ensemble, including a pair of corni da caccia, or “hunting horns,” in the group of soloists.
-Three oboes, a bassoon, and a violino piccolo—a slightly smaller cousin of the violin tuned a minor third higher—round out the solo group, while a full complement of strings and basso continuo contribute supporting music.
+The First Brandenburg Concerto features the largest ensemble, including a pair of corni da caccia or “hunting horns,” in the group of soloists.
+Three oboes, a bassoon and a violino piccolo—a slightly smaller cousin of the violin tuned a minor third higher—round out the solo group, while a full complement of strings and basso continuo contribute supporting music.

 Bach adapted this concerto from the opening Sinfonia of a secular cantata from 1713, Was mir behagt, ist nur die muntre Jagd (“The lively hunt is all my heart’s desire”).
-The first movement retains the jovial, outdoor ambience of music inspired by the hunt, with the horns issuing calls to action, sometimes in triplets that contradict the orchestra’s pulse, as if they have already moved ahead in the chase at their own pace.
-After this spirited opening, the Adagio movement is a poignant departure, with the oboe, solo violin and bass group elaborating a plaintive melody.
+The first movement retains the jovial, outdoor ambience of music inspired by the hunt, with the horns issuing calls to action, sometimes in triplets that contradict the orchestra’s pulse, as if they have already moved ahead in the hunt at their own pace.
+After this spirited opening, the Adagio movement is a poignant departure, featuring the oboe, solo violin and bass group elaborating a plaintive melody.
 An oboe cadenza and a series of mysterious chords lead into the third movement, a sprightly romp that shows off the solo violin’s bright figurations.

-Aaron Grad ©2015
+Aaron Grad ©2017

-The middle movement, labeled “Affettuoso” (“with feeling”), presents the soloists without the accompanying strings.
+The middle movement, labeled Affettuoso (“with feeling”), presents the soloists without the accompanying strings.
 Unlike a trio sonata, in which the harpsichord would typically have just a bass line with the right-hand harmonies filled in ad libitum, the harpsichordist’s right hand has its own melodic line that intermingles with the flute and violin.
 In the finale, a fugal structure reinforces the equal footing of the voices.
 The violin and flute take the first two entrances, and the harpsichord jumps in with the third and fourth voices of the fugue.

-Aaron Grad ©2015
+Aaron Grad ©2017

 Along with a solo violin in the Fourth Brandenburg Concerto, Bach wrote two solo parts that he identified as “echo flutes,” a mysterious term that appears nowhere else in his music.
 Scholars agree (for the most part) that the intended instruments were treble recorders, and that “echo” may be a reference to the loud and soft alternations in the middle movement, creating an echo-like sound.
 In performances on modern instruments, flutes typically substitute for the recorders.

 In the Allegro first movement, the solo violin takes the flashiest material, including long strings of arpeggios, a series of double-stops (the technique of playing two notes at once) and a wickedly fast passage of slurred 32nd-notes.
-The characteristic tone of the flutes becomes more prominent in the middle movement, when the soloists contribute airy echos to the ensemble’s phrases, with the violin dropping into the role of the bass instrument to support the higher voices.
-The movement ends on an unresolved chord that should proceed to E minor, the slow movement’s home key, but instead the violas launch the Presto finale in G, where the concerto started.
-Their robust phrase marks the start of a fugue, which intersperses virtuosic solo episodes among the formal counterpoint.
+The characteristic tone of the flutes becomes more prominent in the middle movement, when the soloists contribute airy echoes to the ensemble’s phrases, with the violin dropping into the role of the bass instrument to support the higher voices.
+The movement ends on an unresolved chord that wants to settle on E minor, the slow movement’s home key, but instead the violas launch the Presto finale in G, where the concerto started.
+Their robust phrase marks the start of a fugue, which intersperses virtuosic solo episodes among the passages of formal counterpoint.

-Aaron Grad ©2015
+Aaron Grad ©2017